 Cookery Courses

 If you like Thai food it's great fun to do a cookery course and there are many places offering cookery courses in Chiang Mai.
 Go to Trip Advisor and read some reviews then link to the websites of the ones you like the sound of.
 Most of them will give details of what dishes you get to cook so that can help you Pool at The Warehouse Chiang Maichoose, and of course there can be quite a variation in price.
 Some of them include a market visit but we'd done that before so chose one without.
-We went to Thai Akha and were very impressed.
+In 2018 we went to Thai Akha and were very impressed.
 It was a professional set up and you got a nice cookery book at the end.
 Pool at The Warehouse Chiang MaiIf we were being picky we'd say that they try to fit in too many dishes.
 Some things were done ahead for you so you didn't have to chop everything up and you got to watch some of the dishes being made, rather than preparing everything yourselves.
 The spring roll fillings were also prepared ahead although we got to roll them up and fry them.
 We loved the Tom Yam soup and the Massaman Curry, but were a bit disappointed with the papaya salad (we'd learned to make it before at Thai Cookery courses elsewhere and thought this version was a bit bland), the Pad Thai and the Chicken with Cashew Nuts.
 You get to choose what type of Thai curry paste you want to make and then make a curry with the paste, you then have a choice of soups and stir-frys.
-If we went back to Chiang Mai and were going to do another cookery course we'd choose one that showed you how to make Khao Soi which was our favourite dish in Chiang Mai.
 The Thai Akha course also includes some dishes from the Akha Tribe in northern Thailand, so it's a bit different from the rest because of that.

 Massage Courses